liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/login.rst

 begin or end, multiple subsequent spaces are forbidden, tabs and newlines are forbidden).

-The "email" field must looks like a valid email address.
+The "email" field must be a valid email address.

-*Note:* for now, we **don't validate** email addresses to ensure that they exist and really belong to the user -- email verification is part of a future story.

 Creating a new user will not automatically log them in.
-The frontend need to send an explicit login request afterwards.
+First, the backend will send a registration message to the specified email address.
+Once the user has clicked on the activation link in the message, the user account is ready to be used (see "Account Activation" below).

 On failure, the backend responds with status code 400 and an error message.
 E.g. when we try to register a user with an empty password::